mersinvald/aquamarine/README.md

 Aquamarine will automatically select the `dark` theme as a default, if the current `rustdoc` theme is either `ayu` or `dark`.

-You might need to reload the page to redraw the diagrams after you change the theme to see the changes.
+You might need to reload the page to redraw the diagrams after changing the theme.

 ![light](resources/dark.png)